BinaryWare/MyMedia/README.md

 ### MyMedia Application Structure ###

-There is the structure of the all application.
+There is the structure of all application.

 ![Application Structure](https://raw.githubusercontent.com/Bneto/MyMedia/master/MyMediaV_1.0.png)